Michigan Child Snatch and Run Highlights How Not to Handle Custody Disputes

 Even if you think the other parent will reject your offer to negotiate a solution, it is vital to make a real effort at collaboration.
 In the event that an agreement cannot be reached, those efforts can be documented and will benefit you when the case goes to a judge.
 Similarly, you should consider any and all offers from the other parent to settle the case.
 Although a settlement may not get you 100% of the custody arrangement you are seeking, it is often better than waging a costly and time-consuming court battle.

-Speak with a Grand Rapids Child Custody Attorney
+Speak With a Grand Rapids Child Custody Attorney

-Kraayeveld Law helps people efficiently untangle their marriages and resolves a wide range of related issues including child custody, visitation, and support, as well as alimony and asset division.
+Kraayeveld Family Law helps people efficiently untangle their marriages and resolves a wide range of related issues including child custody, visitation, and support, as well as alimony and asset division.

 At our firm, a Grand Rapids child custody attorney will take the time to understand your unique needs and craft a legal strategy tailored to your specific goals.